hypervel/hypervel.org/docs/docs/http-tests.md

 }
 ```

 The `get` method makes a `GET` request into the application, while the `assertStatus` method asserts that the returned response should have the given HTTP status code.
-In addition to this simple assertion, Laravel Hyperf also contains a variety of assertions for inspecting the response headers, content, JSON structure, and more.
+In addition to this simple assertion, Hypervel also contains a variety of assertions for inspecting the response headers, content, JSON structure, and more.

 ### Customizing Request Headers